 IRAs represent savings that have grown tax-deferred.
 That means that when funds are withdrawn, they are subject to ordinary income tax rates.
 Congress enacted the IRA rules so that taxpayers could save for their retirement.
 However, Congress' generosity has its limits.
 To ensure taxpayers ultimately pay income taxes on their IRA balances, Congress enacted the "Required Minimum Distribution (RMD) rules."
-These RMD rules require taxpayers to begin withdrawing their IRA balances when they reach age 72.
-(The SECURE Act, which we'll discuss later, changed this from age 70 1⁄2, which was the age prior to 2020).
-Actually, the final date to make the first withdrawal is April 1 of the calendar year following the calendar year the owner reaches 72.
-For the sake of simplicity (at least relative simplicity), we'll use 72 as our benchmark.
+These RMD rules require taxpayers to begin withdrawing their IRA balances when they reach age 73 for those reaching age 72 after December 31, 2022 (The SECURE Act, which we'll discuss later, changed this from age 70 1⁄2, which was the age prior to 2020 to 72 which was the age until

+December 31, 2022).
+The final date to make the first withdrawal is April 1 of the calendar year following the calendar year when the owner reaches the required age.
 This is called your "Required Beginning Date (RBD)."
-Let's apply the RMD rules to the Smiths.
+Let's use 73 as our benchmark and apply the RMD rules to the Smiths.

-Mr. Smith has just turned 72 and will be considered 72 under IRS rules.
+Mr. Smith has just turned 73 and will be considered 73 under IRS rules.
 Mr. Smith has to make some decisions soon about withdrawing funds from his IRA.
 He has several choices.
 He can take all the funds at one time.
 However, that would require the deferred income taxes to be paid all at once, so typically he won't want to do that.
 Another choice is for Mr. Smith to withdraw the minimum amount required under the Regulations.
 Mr. Smith has chosen this option to defer the income taxes for as long as possible.